Glossary

 Family practice

-A medical specialty that focuses on health care for the entire family, including obstetric care and minor surgical procedures.
+A medical specialty that focuses on healthcare for the entire family, including obstetric care and minor surgical procedures.

 Fully insured

-A benefit plan offered by a company in which the insurance company pays for the member's health care claims and sets the plan benefits.
+A benefit plan offered by a company in which the insurance company pays for the member's healthcare claims and sets the plan benefits.

 Gastroenterology